-7 The labor market data were directly obtained in various bits from the statistics and labor offices at both the regional and national levels.
-We constructed unemployment rates by subtracting official employment figure from the labor force.
+&lt;sup>8 The labor market data were directly obtained in various bits from the statistics and labor offices at both the regional and national levels.
+We constructed unemployment rates by subtracting the official employment figure from the labor force.
 The official unemployment rates only measure registered unemployment, which underestimates unemployment during the downturn of the labor market.
 This problem was in particular clear and significant in Jiu Valley in the late 1990's.
 Incidentally, the official labor force is measured by summing up the official employment and unemployment figures.
-For the Ostrava region we fixed the size of labor force at the average over the period since there was little population growth or immigration during the period.
+For the Ostrava region we fixed the size of the labor force at the average over the period since there was little population growth or immigration during the period.
 For the Jiu Valley region the labor force was held at the average until 1996, and afterwards adjusted year-by-year by subtracting the significant net-immigration out of the region.
 Finally, note the implausibly low unemployment rate in Ostrava in 1996, which is due to an obvious error in the raw data for this year.
 Not knowing the magnitude of the error, we left it uncorrected.

-8 A 1996 European Union assessment of the labor market conditions of 21 European coal mining region ranked the Jiu Valley region as the fourth most 'vulnerable' to restructuring, and the Ostrava region as the third least vulnerable (see European Union 1996).
+&lt;sup>9 A 1996 European Union assessment of the labor market conditions of 21 European coal mining regions ranked the Jiu Valley region as the fourth most 'vulnerable' to restructuring, and the Ostrava region as the third least vulnerable (see European Union 1996).

-9 The hunger strike should be understood euphemistically: most participants leave the protest site in the evening, presumably discontinuing hunger.
-Further, the participants consider granting of governmental benefits to non-participants as encouraging 'free riding,' which makes it clear that the participants perceive the strike as a legitimate means of obtaining personal benefits.
+&lt;sup>10 The hunger strike should be understood euphemistically: most participants left the protest site in the evening, presumably discontinuing hunger.
+Further, the participants considered granting of governmental benefits to non-participants as encouraging 'free riding,' which makes it clear that the participants perceived the strike as a legitimate means of obtaining personal benefits.